ihorizonsr/docker-basics/docker-container/README.md

 >     docker rename ihz-linux alpine-linux
 ### Running an Interactive & Non-Interactive Shell in a Docker Container
->     docker exec -it container-name sh
+>     docker exec -it alpine-linux sh
-> If your container image includes a more advanced shell such as bash, we can replace sh with bash above.
+> If the container image includes a more advanced shell such as bash, we can replace sh with bash above.
 >     exit

->     docker exec container-name tail /var/log/date.log
+>     docker exec alpine-linux tail /var/log/date.log

 ### Running Commands in an Alternate Directory in a Docker Container
 >     docker exec --workdir /tmp container-name pwd